Digitalization in Oil & Gas 2026

 Three rapid talks on semantic layers, contextualized industrial data, RAG and metadata, and governance, lineage, and auditability for production AI.

-• Governance, lineage, and auditability for production AI Framework - Omar Omar, Phillips 66
+10:50 - 11:00 5c.
+Governance, lineage, and auditability for enterprise AI Framework-- Omar Omar, Senior Advisor in AI Engineering, Phillips 66

 Omar A Omar